Luck runs out for suspects also masquerading as bank employees after fraudulently buying alcohol in uMhlanga

-Durban — Four suspects who allegedly bought alcohol fraudulently at a bottle store in uMhlanga were arrested earlier this week.
+Durban — Four suspects who allegedly bought alcohol fraudulently at a bottle store in uMhlanga were arrested.

 Marshall Security’s swift action thwarted the fraudsters in uMhlanga.

-Managing director Tyron Powell said this led Marshall Security to score a significant victory against fraudsters in a quick and decisive operation on Monday at about 1.30pm.
+Managing director Tyron Powell said this led Marshall Security to score a significant victory against fraudsters in a quick and decisive operation last Monday at about 1.30pm.

 Powell said that acting on a tip-off, their Emergency Dispatch Centre responded after a local bottle store in uMhlanga reported a fraudulent purchase of two cases of alcohol.
 The suspects, driving a grey Suzuki Dzire, were on the run.